 - With SPF, you get direct protection against spam

 The framework leverages spam filtering systems to check emails.
 Also, it protects against forged messages from a specific domain.
 However, it does not offer significant improvements in terms of fighting spam.
-More on this, you can learn in the blog post about how to avoid emails going to spam.

 - SPF authorizes the email sender